Altai Mountains: Prehistory

+Neolithic and Bronze Age

 The Afanasievans are considered as the earliest herders of East Asia, who were instrumental in the establishment of the long tradition of pastoralism in Mongolia.
 The Afanasevan population was descended from people who migrated c.
 3700–3300 BCE across the Eurasian Steppe from the pre-Yamnaya Repin culture of the Don-Volga region.
 In the Altai Mountains and to the southeast, Afanasievans seem to have coexisted with the early period of the Chemurchek culture for some time.
 The Afanasevo culture was replaced by the second wave of Indo-European migrations from the Andronovo culture during late Bronze Age and early Iron Age.
 Numerous Eastern Scythian remains have been found in an excellent state of preservation in the Altai mountains, with soft tissues such as skin and hair preserved.

 The Altai Mountains have been identified as being the point of origin of a cultural enigma termed the Seima-Turbino Phenomenon which arose during the Bronze Age around the start of the 2nd millennium BC and led to a rapid and massive migration of peoples from the region into distant parts of Europe and Asia.

+Later history

 The area was part of the Xiongnu Empire, the First Turkic Khaganate, the Uyghur Empire, and the Yeniseian Kyrgyzs.
 It was during this time that the local population became fully Turkicized culturally and linguistically.
 There is increasing evidence for a partial continuity from the eastern Scythians to the Turkic-speakers of the Altai region.

 Some historians believe that the Altai mountain region may have been the location where skiing was born, however this remains disputed.
 Evidence to support the claims includes several cave petroglyphs within the Altai Mountains in modern China that depict human figures on skis that are chasing after an ibex.
 According to a study published by the Australian Rock Art Research Association (AURA) in 2016, this rock art was estimated to be from between 4,000 and 5,250 years ago, which consequently meant it may be just as old or possibly older than ancient skiing rock art and artefacts located in Scandinavia.
 However, dating petroglyphs accurately with current technology is very difficult.
 The oldest known text that describes skiing is from a Chinese text that dates to the Western Han Dynasty (206 BC to 24 AD) and refers to skiers in the Altai Mountains.